Developer Experience Matters!

 So, for IT organizations, the experience your developers get is directly proportional to the experience your clients will get.
 Organizations focus on retaining talent with bonuses, employee rewards, and benefits in today's competitive market.
 However, the most ignored part often is the work culture.
-Understanding if your development team enjoys the work culture is equally essential.
-The DevOps that we preach day in day out is all about culture.
+Understanding if your development team enjoys the work culture, is equally essential.
+The DevOps that we preach day in and day out is all about culture.
 I agree that the developer experience, which we usually call DevX/DX, is not as clearly defined as the user experience.
 Still, the in-house development teams who enjoy and appreciate the work are more likely to add value and create revolutionary applications.

 DevX is the scale on which developers would perform essential tasks required to implement a change.
 A positive or negative DevX is likely to decide if the tasks were relatively easy or hard for the team.
 Developers' typical tasks can be categorized into Build, Test, and Debug.
 In build, you need to make sure that changes in the code are free of syntax errors and compile.
-In test, it is imperative to verify all automated tests pass.
+In the test, it is imperative to verify all automated tests pass.
 In Debug, you need to connect a debugger to the started solution, step through code, set breakpoints, and inspect variables.
 The more streamlined these steps, the more would be the returns on the efforts invested in the project.
 And more positive DevX.

 This was about DevX, but the question is, what is the DevX gap?
 DevX gap is a gap between developer expectations and current reality.
 The complex part of this definition is expectations, as they will vary from developer to developer.
-Organizations thrive to maintain the developer experience through the SDLC.
+Organizations strive to maintain the developer experience through the SDLC.
 This is especially important in DevOps since we talk about a cultural shift in the development and operations process.
 A typical DevOps guy has several tools and platforms to work on.
 Plus, now there are multiple infrastructures.
 It becomes essential to maintain the developer's experience throughout.
 So, now you have tools and platforms for everything on one side.
 On the other hand, you have to integrate them perfectly to maintain the experience.
-This gap precisely is the DevX gap.
+This gap is precisely the DevX gap.

 Why does bridging the developer experience gap matter?

 Developers usually experiment with new languages, tools, and practices to deliver exceptional software products.
 Forcing your development teams to work in a predefined programmed way on specific tools or issues for a more extended period can leave them unmotivated.
 This further can restrict innovation.
 Allowing them to experiment with their work or tools and technologies can improve the overall experience.
-Organizations can try the time schemes for their development team, giving them a defined time to experiment with ideas and innovations without worrying about tangible outcomes.
+Organizations can try time schemes for their development team, giving them a defined time to experiment with ideas and innovations without worrying about tangible outcomes.
 This time can be determined during individual working hours or by arranging internal engagement activities, where all the development team members can work on a single project.

 Let's see some of the crucial aspects that can bridge the DevX gap for you.